dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 example, you can select the range, all columns in the range, all rows in the range,

 or even the entire worksheet.
-It’s a vast improvement over the ProcessCells pro-
+It's a vast improvement over the ProcessCells pro-

 cedure presented earlier in this section.